DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 What kind of effect it would be was entirely up to Kai.

-As his life could be shortened, it could also be prolonged.
+His life could be shortened, or it could also be prolonged.

 "By the way, Rinne, weren't you saying it was too cramped to sleep in sleeping bag of our tent?"